Should I Use My Security Alarm While Selling My House?

 But what if you're thinking of setting the alarm only out of an abundance of caution?

 Good Reasons to Skip the Alarm

-Make that calculation: hassle and fewer potential buyers vs. peace of mind, before you decide whether a security alarm is your friend or foe.
+The bottom line?
+Determine the risk of having fewer potential buyers versus peace of mind before you decide whether a security alarm is your friend or foe.